osxmidi/LinVst3/README.md

 A symlink can be used to access vst3 plugin folders from another more convenient folder.

-Hidden folders such as /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 can be accessed by creating a symlink to it in a more convenient folder such as home/your-user-name/vst3 for instance.
+Hidden folders such as /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 can be accessed by creating a symlink to it in a more convenient folder such as /home/your-user-name/vst3 for instance.

 For example

-ln -s "/home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3" /home/your-user-name/vst3/vst3plug.so
+ln -s "/home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3" /home/your-user-name/vst3/vst3plugins.so

-creates a symbolic link named vst3plug.so in the /home/your-user-name/vst3 folder that points to the /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 folder.
+creates a symbolic link named vst3plugins.so in the /home/your-user-name/vst3 folder that points to the /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 folder containing the vst3 plugins.

 The /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 vst3 plugin folder needs to have had the vst3 plugins previously setup by using linvst3convert.